benfry/processing4/README.md

 As with all releases, we'll do [everything possible](https://twitter.com/ben_fry/status/1426282574683516928) to avoid breaking API.
 However, there will still be tweaks that have to be made.
 We'll try to keep them minor.
 Our goal is stability, and keeping everyone's code running.

-The full list of changes can be seen in [the release notes for each version](https://github.com/processing/processing4/blob/master/build/shared/changes.md), this is only a list of things that may break existing projects (whether sketches, Libraries, Modes, etc.)
+The full list of changes can be seen in [the release notes for each version](https://github.com/processing/processing4/blob/master/build/shared/changes.md).
+The list below only covers internal changes that may have an impact on Libraries, Modes, or Tools.

+### Beta 8

+* Renamed the Add Mode, Add Library, and Add Tool menu items to Manage Mmodes, Manage Libraries, and Manage Tools.
+This will require translation updates for the new text:
+    * `toolbar.add_mode = Add Mode... ` → `toolbar.manage_modes = Manage Modes…`
+    * `menu.library.add_library = Add Library...` → `menu.library.manage_libraries = Manage Libraries…`
+    * `menu.tools.add_tool = Add Tool...` → `menu.tools.manage_tools = Manage Tools…`

+### Beta 6

+* Major rewrite of `handleOpen()`, now possible to use something besides the folder name for the main sketch file (see `changes.md` for details).

+* Now using Java 17.0.2+8 from [Adoptium](https://adoptium.net/).

 ### Beta 3